wkhere/reprise/README.md

 #### Loading a module for the first time

-Please note that for Elixir 0.15.0 and earlier, in some cases you need to manually load modules for the first time into iex.
+Please note that in some cases you need to manually load modules for the first time into iex.
-This is because your application can have wrong bytecode signatures at start, they point to the source files not the beams (see [issue #2533][beambug] for further details).
+On Elixir versions before 0.15.0 the beams may have the wrong file signature, pointing to the source file.
+This was fixed in 0.15.1, but still your module can have :in_memory information instead of the corresponding beam file.
+The topic is discussed [here][beambug].

-If your module doesn't show up as reloaded in iex, just do once: `l MyModule`.
+tl;dr: if your module doesn't show up as reloaded in iex, just do once: `l MyModule`, then it'll be reloaded on successive changes.

 [beambug]: https://github.com/elixir-lang/elixir/issues/2533